TotalChris/ProjectVoyager/README.md

 - Moving directories has not been implemented.
 - Moving or deleting large files will cause hang which may prompt the user to attempt killing the task.
 The solution is to rewrite the dumpItems() function to run in a seperate background process, or as an asynchronous process, and report to the user that the file is on its way.
 - Moving over a file which has a conflicting name with a pre-existing file will throw EBUSY.
 If the    file was cut, the result is worse...
 The file will be deleted from its previous location but not transfer to the new one.
-- The Context Menu box shadowing does not cover the full menu.
 - The top panel cannot be pinned and has no other functions besides theme toggling.
 - Theme settings are not saved in any way and always default to Dark Matte upon opening.